Spotlight On Reinvention – Rethinking Marketing

 Therefore, the article provides invaluable insight to instantiate how technology adapted accordingly toward a customer-driven marketing model generally fosters company success.
 Ultimately, by underscoring the significance of building long-term value as its principal theme, this article offers a perspicuous primer to reinforce successful marketing basics.

 However, this article overgeneralizes the present marketing approach among companies to infer some need for reorganization without evidentiary support.
 The article’s conclusion—advocating a need for such reorganization—assumes some flagrant lack of customer-driven focus purportedly prevalent among companies.
 Its conclusion relies on the following unwarranted assumptions:

 However, this article commits the following unwarranted assumptions:

-- Page 1, first paragraph—assumes greater than 50% of companies depends on mass media for impersonal transactions without any evidentiary support, e.g., no representative population sample.
-The word “most” assumes a majority, or greater than 50%.
+- Page 1, first paragraph—assumes greater than 50% of companies depend on mass media for impersonal transactions without any evidentiary support, e.g., no representative population sample.
+The word “most” assumes a majority or greater than 50%.
 Referencing the phrase “most companies” necessarily requires a representative national and/or global population sample to instantiate greater than 50% of all companies as supporting evidence.